Price-to-Sales Below 1 in South Africa: 8.53% CAGR, Marginal Edge Over SPY

 2008: the JSE held up far better than the S&P 500

-While the S&P 500 lost -34.31% in 2008, this screen returned -19.58%.
-That's a 14-point advantage in the worst year of the financial crisis.
+While the S&P 500 lost -34.31% in 2008, this screen returned -19.44%.
+That's nearly a 15-point advantage in the worst year of the financial crisis.
 JSE-listed companies with P/S below 1 and positive operating margins were less exposed to the credit market destruction that drove US financials down.
 South African banks, while not immune, didn't hold the same toxic mortgage exposure as US counterparts.
+This is the screen's genuine bright spot.

 2017-2020: four years of underperformance